HEaslea/SDE_Notes/GENERAL/CMake Linkers.md

 - LTR : Relocates absolute virtual addresses in the library to align with the process's address space.

 ## Solving Problems with ODR
-"There are two hard things in computer science : cache invalidation and naming things" - some fucker at some point.
+"There are two hard things in computer science : cache invalidation and naming things" - some dude at some point.

 Symbols must only be defined once.
 Declared and defined are different things, multiple declarations are fine.